CaskAle/iot-workshop/README.md

                    pressure: 994.84}}
   ```

-- The dashDB node will need the following payload based upon the table created earlier
+- The Db2 node will need the following payload based upon the table created earlier

   ``` javascript
   msg.payload: {SENSORID : deviceId,